github/docs/content/rest/announcement-banners/enterprises.md

 ---
 title: Enterprise announcement banners
 shortTitle: Enterprise
+intro: >-
-intro: 'The Enterprise Announcement Banners API allows you to get, set, and remove the announcement banner for your enterprise.'
+  The Enterprise Announcement Banners API allows you to get, set, and remove the announcement banner for your enterprise.
 versions:
   ghec: '*'
 allowTitleToDifferFromFilename: true